etmaxwellsdemon/CarND-Behavioral-Cloning/README.md

 The learning rate we're choosing is 0.0001 according to other's discussion in on the Slack channel and our own testing.
 The 0.001 will be too large for training and 0.00001 will be to small to findout the optimized mininum.

+### Conclusion
+The model.json is with Lambda and Batch Normalization Layer while model3.json is only with Batch Normalization Layer.
+The previous one looks better.

+We've also tested the data on the testing track, but it cannot generate good result.
+I believe it could be the reason that the neuroun network has remembered the training image data, with it's luminance, color and contrast info.
+I'll try to add some randomly contrast, color etc. to see if it can work better for testing track.

+However, the flipped image was proved to be deteriorate the training result